mazurkin/protobuf-test/README.md

 Serialization takes too much time due to excessive copying from builder to immutable bean.

 ```
+# org.test.benchmarks.ProtoBenchmark
-# org.test.benchmarks.ProtoBenchmark (bean has 300 fields, 2 fields are set with data, 298 are not set)
+# bean has 300 fields: 2 fields are set with data, 298 are not set

 # Run complete.
 Total time: 00:10:03